 Irina Antonova actively promoted rediscovering of the forgotten names of collectors, in particular Sergei Shchukin and Ivan Abramovich Morozov, and supported Ilya Samoilovich Zilberstein’s initiative for opening in January 1994 the Museum of Private collections (now the Department of Private collections) at the Pushkin Museum.

-and Irina Antonova has been awarded an Honorary Member of the International Council of Museums, an Academician of the Russian Academy of Education and (без the) Russian Academy of Arts due to her outstanding achievements as a museum director and a public figure.
-She is also a holder of Honorary Doctorate of the Russian State University for Humanities.
-Irina Antonova is an Honored Promoter of Arts of the Russian Federation.
+Irina Antonova was an Honorary Member of the International Council of Museums, Academician of the Russian Academy of Arts, Russian Academy of Education, Honorary Doctor of the Russian State University for the Humanities (RSUH), Honoured Art Worker of the Russian Federation.